Part D differs from Parts A and B because the government does not provide it directly.

 If you are eligible for Medicare before you turn 65 due to disability, your initial enrollment period will start on your 25th month of receiving disability benefits.

 General Enrollment Period

-There is a general enrollment period that takes place between January 1 and March 31 of every year.
+A general enrollment period takes place between January 1 and March 31 of every year.

 You still must meet the eligibility requirements to enroll during the general enrollment period.

 If you didn’t sign up for Medicare right away because you had employer coverage, but that employer coverage ends, you get eight months to sign up for Medicare.